alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 which is above the low watermark, and decides against destroying one.

-This simple algorithm allows us to use a low watermark of 80%.
+This simple algorithm allows us to use a low watermark of 80% and a high watermark of 90%, making sure we make good use of our servers.

 Since we already have a custom orchestrator, adjusting it to work with the new Round-robin DNS balancer was easy: